mongodb-appeng/aws-jam/Text.md

 You'll also need to create the organization and project.

-Set up a database user (stick with the default username/password option).
+Set up a database user (stick with the default username/password option) using <a href="https://www.mongodb.com/cloud/atlas" rel="nofollow">MongoDB Atlas</a>.

 ### Inventory
 After completing this task, you'll have: